PelagicCreatures/sargasso/README.md

 Made in Barbados 🇧🇧
 ```

-Sometimes HTML elements need a nervous system - once DOM elements are coupled with Sargasso classes many things are possible – Lazy Loading, size appropriate images and content, parallax scrolling effects, form validators, API endpoint controllers to name a few.
+Sometimes HTML elements need a nervous system - with Sargasso classes many things are possible – Lazy Loading, size appropriate images and content, parallax scrolling effects, form validators, API endpoint controllers to name a few.

 This framework implements a sophisticated HIJAX page loading scheme which supports deep linking and lightning fast page loads where only only content areas are updated between pages leaving css, js and wrapper elements intact.

 Performance is optimized with shared event listeners which are fully debounced during large updates and services are provided to schedule content changes using the browser's animation frame event loop resulting in smooth page updates.

-This framework aims to use the advanced features of modern browsers to maximum effect.
+This framework aims to use the advanced features of modern browsers to maximum effect leaving as much historical cruft in the past as possible.
+The result is lean and fast.

 ```npm install @pelagiccreatures/sargasso```